Pur3-MAlice/seasonality/README.md

 ## ***Recipe Detail***

 * Logged in: The logged in user here can view and interact with the recipe.
-They can rate, fav and comment on this recipe as seen in the image below
+They can rate, fav and comment on this recipe as seen in the image below.

 ![Logged in Recipe Detail](/documents/features/recipe-detail-none-author-view-logged-in.png)